 - Corporate bond yields.
 This is used to derive the discount rate which is applied to the employer's liabilities to calculate their future values.
 The rates used are those that match the duration of the employer's liability. - Expected Return on Assets.
-The actuaries anticipate that a typical local Government Pension Fund might achieve a neutral return of 0% in the year to 31 March 2019 although this may vary depending on the individual funds investment strategy. - Inflation Expectations.
+The actuaries anticipate that a typical local Government Pension Fund might achieve a positive return of 12% in the year to 31 March 2020 although this may vary depending on the individual funds investment strategy. - Inflation Expectations.
 The levels of future Retail Prices Inflation (RPI) are assessed on the basis of the yields on fixed interest and index linked government securities over the period of the duration of the liabilities.
 The increases in pensions in the Local Government Pension are based on the Consumer Prices Index (CPI) which historically is lower than the Retail Prices Index.
-The Actuary has assessed the gap between RPI and CPI going forward to be a reduction of 1.0%. - Salary Increases The actuaries have proposed that salary increases are in line with CPI to 2020, and then they increase in line with CPI plus 1.5%.
+The Actuary has assessed the gap between RPI and CPI going forward to be a reduction of between 0.8% and 0.9% dependent on the duration of the employer's liabilities - Salary Increases The actuaries have proposed that salary increases are in line with CPI to 2020, and then they increase in line with CPI plus 1.5%.